Comoros June 16-17, 2023

 Anjouan extreme west

-(pop 25,471.2010).
+MUTSAMUDU (pop 25,471.2010).
 The capital and largest city of Anjouan.
 It has the only deep water port in Comoros, an ancient citadel, and narrow streets with many shops and small crafts.

 Grande Mosquee de Moutsamoudou

-(pop 38,000).
+MOHELI (pop 38,000).
 The smallest of the three major islands.
 Its capital and largest city is Fomboni.

-Saint Antoine ridge hike is a medium to slightly difficult hike (depending on the season) up on a mountain ridge to an old house of a colonial French person.
-A large part of the hike is just going up, but parts of the hike are on the ridge which is supported left and right by trees (so you are basically walking on roots).
+Saint Antoine Ridge hike is a medium to slightly difficult hike (depending on the season) up on a mountain ridge to an old house of a colonial French person.
+A large part of the hike is just going up, but parts of the hike are on the ridge which is supported left and right by trees (so you are walking on roots).

 Dolphins off the coast beyond Hahaya